Click logo for Home Page"

 I made a deal with flight crew to help pre-flight and block out the StarLizard.
-My wife still thinks I'm nuts but finally came around a couple years ago when at the next show 60152 from March Air Reserve Base was on display, we walked the a/c and she finally understood.
+My wife still thinks I'm nuts, but she finally came around a couple of years ago when at the next show 66-0152 from March Air Reserve Base was on display, we walked the a/c and she finally understood.

 Back to the air show.
 I showed up about an hour before block time and the flight crew was really surprised that I returned.
-They said ok and the FE walked around with me doing the preflight.
+They said ok, and the FE walked around with me doing the preflight.
 The C-141 was the first plane in the parking area, making it the last to go, so there were airport ground crews helping the other aircraft.
-When the 141 got ready to go they came over and were told their services were not needed.
-We cranked the APU, I pulled the pins, chocks, (god they were really heavy- must be my old age) pulled the aux power and they cranked engines.
+When the 141 got ready to go they came over and were told their services were unnecessary.
+We cranked the APU, I pulled the pins, chocks, (god, they were really heavy- must be my old age), pulled the aux power, and they cranked engines.
 I shook hands with the FE, who then reached into his pocket and handed me a wing patch for the Miss ANG.
-God, the smell of JP4, the wine of the engines, noise all brought back memories in a second.
+God, the smell of JP4, the whine of the engines, noise all brought back memories in a second.
 I walked out in front of the a/c to marshal it out.

 What a rush to go back almost 30 years again right there on the ramp at Van Nuys.
-The pilot flashed his lights and started to move and I'm frozen in place not moving backwards.
+The pilot flashed his lights and started to move, and I'm frozen in place not moving backward.
 I finally realized what happened and did what I was supposed to do.
-I turned him onto the active taxiway, got a salute from the copilot and FE and returned one back smartly.
-They taxied down turned onto the active and departed.
-As they broke ground they gave me the wave with the wings and headed south.
+I turned him onto the active taxiway, got a salute from the copilot and FE, and returned one back smartly.
+They taxied down, turned onto the active, and departed.
+As they broke ground, they gave me the wave with the wings and headed south.
 The airport "follow me" truck came over to give me a ride to the parking lot and a real young guy sitting in the back asked me how I rated.
-I told him if you have to ask you will never know!
+I told him if you have to ask, you will never know!